This page provides information on how you can assess your flood risk and what measures you can take to prepare for a flood.

 We have a lot of very detailed information about the areas of Somerset that are at risk of flooding, but we would like your help to inform our work.
 If you have experienced flooding in Somerset, and have information, pictures or video footage that you would be happy to share with us, then we would be very pleased to hear from you.

 There are a large number of flood incidents that go unreported.
-Please complete the 'Report a flood incident' form from the Information and Resources section of this page if you have experienced a flood event.
+Please complete the ‘Report a flood incident’ form in Downloads if you have experienced a flood event.

 We will use the information you provide to form a detailed picture of flood risk across Somerset.
 This will help us understand the communities that are at greatest risk and allow measures to be put in place to prevent the risks where possible.
 It will also help the communities involved to consider necessary precautions to safeguard their land and properties.